Sdztrk/Imdb-S-Version/README.md

 # IMDb Movie App

 Welcome to my IMDb Movie App repository!
 This project is a movie application that allows users to explore and discover movie listings from various categories, including popular, top-rated, and upcoming movies.
-The app is built using React and integrates with the TMDB API to fetch and display movie data.
+Using search Bar users can seek through the movies The app is built using React and integrates with the TMDB API to fetch and display movie data.

 ## Features

 - Browse and explore movie listings from different categories.
+- Search the movies through searchbar
 - Dynamic routing using `react-router-dom` to navigate between categories and pages.
 - Utilization of asynchronous requests with Axios to fetch data from the TMDB API.
 - Responsive user interface design with Bootstrap and custom SCSS styles.